Nogesma/INF231-OCaml/README.md

 ### 5) Contrepet

-The code is in the `contrepet.ml` file.
+The code is in the `spoonerisms.ml` file.

 ### 6) Optimisations et extensions